Taxi and Limousine Drivers and Chauffeurs

-The taxi market is relatively stable.
+The demand for services offered by taxi drivers is relatively stable for many years.
 On the one hand, new markets are developing, especially outside the large centres: para-transit services for sick or disabled persons, school transportation, public transit services along routes that do not have enough traffic to be served by buses, parcel transport, etc. Public awareness about drinking and driving also provides a little more work for taxi drivers.
 Increased tourist trade also brings more work, but primarily on a seasonal basis in the tourist areas.
 Development of this market will encourage many drivers to take the "Taxi Ambassador" customer reception and service course.

 On the other hand, the number of people who own their own vehicles is rising constantly.
-In Montreal, where 40% of members of this occupation resided in 2006, according to census data, the growing popularity of cycling, including Bixis, and the development of public transit between the airport and downtown, have also led to a drop in demand for taxi drivers' services.
+In Montreal, where close to 40% of members of this occupation resided in 2011, according to National Household Survey data, the growing popularity of cycling, including Bixis, and the development of public transit between the airport and downtown, have also led to a drop in demand for taxi drivers' services.
 Although transportation services for sick or disabled persons is an attractive new niche for them, with respect to ambulatory care among others, they must nonetheless compete with volunteer services.
 In short, despite the development of new niches, the number of drivers increase only very slightly.

 In the light of these opposing trends, the number of taxi and limousine drivers and chauffeurs should increase only very slightly in the coming years.

-According to census data, women held barely 7% of the jobs in this occupation in 2006, a percentage that has still been rising slightly since 1991 (5%).
-The annual employment income ($17,671) shown in the "Characteristics" section of the "Statistics" applies only to the 48% of people in this occupation who worked full time and full-year in 2000.
-The average employment income for those who did not work full time and full-year was $11,895.
+According to census and National Household Survey data, women held barely 6% of the jobs in this occupation in 2011, a percentage that has still been rising slightly since 1991 (5%).
+The annual employment income ($20,667) shown in the "Characteristics" section of the "Statistics" applies only to the 51% of people in this occupation who worked full time and full-year in 2010.
+The average employment income for those who did not work full time and full-year was $13,369.
 Nearly all drivers operate as self-employed workers: their pay is the difference between their fares and their expenses.
 They manage their business and the use of their vehicle to maximize earnings and minimize costs.
 To do so, they work days, evenings, nights, weekends, and holidays.
+Moreover, the average hours worked per week in this occupation was significantly higher in 2006 than in all occupations (44 hours versus 37 hours).
 Notwithstanding the very difficult working conditions and the people who do this work because they have to, career taxi drivers are jealously attached to their independence and lifestyle.